toji/webgpu-gltf-case-study/index.md

 }
 ```

-And, as mentioned above, now that we're tracking buffer offsets along with the buffers we want to bind, we have to make sure that we apply those in the render loop:
+And now that we're tracking the buffer offsets we have to apply those in the render loop:

 ```js
 function renderGltf(gltf, renderPass) {